Code for Canada: Service offerings

+2017 to 2021 fellowship program

-Through their fellowship program, Code for Canada, fellows who are digital technology and design experts, spend 10 months working collaboratively with public servants in government departments to improve services.
-Fellows demonstrate the most recent "methods in software development, design thinking, user experience research and product management," and examine how the "Internet and data can support and serve Canadian civil society, and our values of fairness and inclusivity."
+Through their fellowship program, Code for Canada, fellows who are digital technology and design experts, spent 10 months working collaboratively with public servants in government departments to improve services.
+Fellows demonstrated the most recent "methods in software development, design thinking, user experience research and product management," and examine how the "Internet and data can support and serve Canadian civil society, and our values of fairness and inclusivity."

-In 2017 Code for Canada offered Federal Fellowship with the Canadian Digital Service (CDS) and Veterans Affairs Canada (VAC).
+In 2017 Code for Canada ran the fellowship with the Canadian Digital Service (CDS) and Veterans Affairs Canada (VAC).
 By January 2017, Code for Canada had already received 300 applications for their first team of six Fellows.

-Leon Lukashevsky, a 2017 fellow with "web development skills", described how Code for Canada Fellows work to make "Canadian civil services" more "digitally savvy".
+Leon Lukashevsky, a 2017 fellow with "web development skills", described how Code for Canada fellows work to make "Canadian civil services" more "digitally savvy".
 In his 2017 article in Medium, Lukashevsky wrote that, "Modern governments need to understand and leverage the Internet to actualize public policy and meet residents’ expectations."
 He described the Fellows as "democracy-driven" and compared it to the process behind the creation of e-Estonia, and its underlying digital platform X-Road.
 Estonia, tagged the "Digital Republic" by The New Yorker, launched e-Estonia in 2017 to improve interactions between citizens and government through electronic solutions.
 He noted that X-Road architects had "turned to democratic ideals for guidance."
 Lukashevsky described the goal of this collaboration with CDS and VAC, was to "improve Canadian veterans' awareness of — and access to — benefits and services ... to improve their quality of life."

 In 2018, Christine Lee, Product Strategy, Design, and Management expert and Code for Canada fellow with the Government of Ontario’s Ministry of Advanced Education & Skill Development, led a team "building products collaboratively using discovery sprints".
 Lee's professional background is in "digital product management, development, and finance".

+Code for Canada sunsetted its fellowship program in 2021.
+It now works with government and non-profit partners on a project-to-project basis, helping them create digital products and services for the public good.